28dogit/mnemonica-3-new-noRive/content/modules-content.md

 ---
 title: Modules-Content
-description: Modules Componente Content
+description: content for Modules Component
 ---

-::modules-component-nononononononnnonno
+::modules-component
-#default
+#allinone
-Using MDC & Vue components is addictive.
+All in One

 #screentitle
 Screen